Loosing touch with reality.

 [ A rapid-fire summary of Part I. ]

-My first essay unveiled an illusion animating modern design, strategy, and organizational life.
-It is the conviction that reality is what is understood conceptually, organized into frameworks, and controlled through systems.
-When this illusion reigns, Christ is pushed to the periphery, no longer the living center, reduced to inspiration, used as moral language, permitted only as a faint echo behind the machinery of our conceptual mastery.
+My prior essay described an illusion that’s behind modern design, strategy, and organizational life.
+It’s the illusion that reality is what we understand conceptually, organize into frameworks, and control through systems.
+When we become deceived by this illusion, we push Christ to the periphery where He’s no longer the living center, reduced to inspiration, used as moral language, permitted only to speak within the machinery of our conceptual mastery.

 This essay goes a little further.
 The issue is not simply our excessive dependence on abstractions.
-The real problem is that our abstractions promise understanding without real encounter, knowledge without being known, and mastery without humility.
-We’d rather have the world we explain rather than a world we receive.
+The real problem is that with our abstractions, we get to have ‘understanding’ without any real encounter, ‘knowledge’ without really ever being known, and ‘mastery’ without humility.
+We’d rather have a world we explain into existence than the world spoken into existence by the Word.

 Frameworks and models give ‘understanding’ without encounter.

-Conceptual models and frameworks give us the false sense that we understand things without actually experiencing them—without the risk of encounter.
-We see ourselves as knowledgeable, but we have not truly met what is real.
-We interpret before we are addressed.
+Conceptual models and frameworks give us a false sense that we can understand things without actually experiencing them—without the risk of encounter.
+We see ourselves as knowledgeable, but we haven’t really interacted with what is real.
+We interpret what we think reality is before we are addressed by it.
 We speak before we have listened.
-We fit the world into our categories before we allow it to confront us.
-Here is the problem: reality is seized conceptually in our minds before it is received relationally.
+We’ll fit the world into our categories before we’ll let it confront us.
+Here is the problem: we seize reality conceptually in our minds before it is received relationally.
 We speak over the world, silencing its address.

 CASE STUDY 03 :: FRAMEWORKS AND MODELS GIVE ‘UNDERSTANDING’ WITHOUT ENCOUNTER.